Recycling small electrical items

 Recycling large electric items

-You can also have bulky items collected by paying for the bulky waste collection service.
+You can also have bulky items collected by arranging a bulky waste collection.

 Some manufacturers or shops will recycle your old electricals when you buy a new electrical item.